michael-wall/liferay-totp-2fa/readme.txt

 Notes
 **************************************

 i.
-Supported Liferay versions: DXP 7.1
+Supported Liferay versions: DXP 7.1 however you can make some minor changes to run in DXP 7.0 (see DXP 7.0 support section below) ii.
-- TODO 7.0....
-ii.
 2 Factor Authentication Login must be explicitly configured and enabled after initial deployment, see 'Deployment & Setup Steps' below iii.
 Securely generating, storing / retrieving and distributing the user specific secreyKey is not in scope for this project:
 - The user specific secretKey should be securely generated and securely distributed to the end user